Spectacular Natural Beauty, Year Round

 - Lying in the rain shadow of both the Vancouver Island Ranges and the Olympic Mountains, Saanich Peninsula is the driest part of Vancouver Island.
 The Peninsula is characterized by rolling hills and numerous freshwater ponds and lakes.
 Notable natural features of Saanich Peninsula include Elk Lake, Beaver Lake, Mount Newton, Bear Hill, Tod Inlet, Mount Finlayson, Maltby Lake, Prospect Lake, Durrance Lake, and Mount Work.
 Many of these features are protected in regional and municipal parks

-- Includes the communities of Langford, Colwood, Metchosin, the Highlands, Esquimalt/View Royal and the Juan the Fuca Coast, in addition to the First Nations of Esquimalt, Songhees, and Scia’new
+- Includes the communities of Langford, Colwood, Metchosin, the Highlands, Esquimalt/View Royal and the Juan de Fuca Coast, in addition to the First Nations of Esquimalt, Songhees, and Scia’new

 - Population of 94,000 with an average age of 39.7 years